 Study PHN 3: This 8-week study compared LYRICA 50 or 100 mg three times a day with placebo with doses assigned regardless of creatinine clearance.
 Treatment with LYRICA 50 and 100 mg three times a day statistically significantly improved the endpoint mean pain score and increased the proportion of patients with at least a 50% reduction in pain score from baseline.
 Patients with creatinine clearance between 30 to 60 mL/min tolerated LYRICA less well than patients with creatinine clearance greater than 60 mL/min as evidenced by markedly higher rates of discontinuation due to adverse reactions.
 For various levels of improvement in pain intensity from baseline to study endpoint, Figure 5 shows the fraction of patients achieving that level of improvement.
-The figure is cumulative, so that patients whose change from baseline is, for example, 50%, are also included at every level of improvement.
-Some patients were assigned 0% improvement.
+The figure is cumulative, so that patients whose change from baseline is, for example, 50%, are also included at every level of improvement below 50%.
+Patients who did not complete the study were assigned 0% improvement.
 Some patients experienced a decrease in pain as early as Week 1, which persisted throughout the study.